DR Launcher

 How to prioritize your submission budget

-- Tier 1 — buy the DR 75+ links first.
+1. Tier 1 — buy the DR 75+ links first.
 Startup Fame (DR 83), Fazier (DR 82, $39), twelve.tools (DR 81, ~$12), SaaSHub (DR 79), There's An AI For That (DR 77), Wired Business (DR 76, $29), Launch Igniter (DR 75, $15).
-These do most of the work.
-If you only have $150, spend it all here.
+These are the first places to evaluate if you only have $150.

-- Tier 2 — fill in DR 55–74.
+2. Tier 2 — fill in DR 55–74.
 Uneed (DR 74), ToolFame (DR 74, $14.90), PitchWall (DR 69), AI Tools Inc (DR 68), SaaSFame (DR 65), DevHunt (DR 62), Starterbest (DR 58).
-These make your profile look natural instead of a handful of suspiciously high-DR links.
+These keep the submission plan diversified beyond a handful of high-DR directories.

 Match the picks to your category too.
 AI tool?
 Prioritize There's An AI For That, ToolPilot, AIToolFame, and Futurepedia.
 Dev tool?
 DevHunt earns its slot.
 General SaaS?
 Lead with SaaSHub, SaaSFame, and Startup Fame.
 The SaaS breakdown and startup breakdown sort the list by category for you.